this pamphlet has three sections (just scroll down): First I give suggestions for containing and displaying plants.

 For beautifully patterned foliage, one cannot do better than the Calathea varieties on the one hand and Maranta types on the other (they are members of the same family).

 The striking Calathea varieties look as though someone, with a deft feathery brushstroke, has painted pictures of leaves on top of actual ones.
 The foliage generally has a rich jewel-like green glowing on a paler hue, and an attractive maroon underside; some types are glossy and smooth, while others have a somewhat velvety texture.
-Other varieties of Calathea do not look painted so much as scraped—as if the green pigment overlaid chalk, which is revealed in long neat lines once the green is scraped away.

 Similarly showy are the Maranta leuconera members, often identified as the Prayer plant.
 The most colourful member of this group is the Herringbone plant, which has two distinct tones of green traversed by a jagged red vein; the leaf texture is smooth and, like the Calathea, might as well have been painted.
 In addition to its unusual pattern, the plant has a daily behaviour to add to its charm: in the manner of a butterfly, it lowers its leaves to receive the sun and pulls them upwards at nightfall.
 This plant does well with medium light exposure, which can even drop into the dim side for some part of the day.
+It likes humidity, so a bathroom would be ideal, or you can directly mist the leaves.

 The Alocasia genus provides a different look entirely.
 It presents many variations on the same theme: a dark, elongated trowel-shaped leaf, deeply cut at the top, with light veins crossing it like creases in a characterful old face.
 In fact one name for an Alocasia plant is African Mask.
 A similar version, more familiar to British gardeners especially, is the Kris plant.
 Elephant’s Ear is a loose term applying to all manner of Alocasia species, as well as to similar plants of the Caladium genus.